Simponic/JobFindr/Docs/Project_Plan.md

 # Job Find

 ## Project Overview
 This project aims to provide a platform for people who perform yard-work (workers) to find jobs in their desired location as well as providing a platform for users (customers) who are looking for yard-work to be done on their property to find workers to do the desired jobs.

-This system will allow customers to place jobs for their property and allow workers to accept these jobs with a 10% fee being taken out of the customers' payment.
+This system will allow customers to create job listings for their property.
+When a job is created it will then allow workers to accept the created job.
+After the worker completes the job payment will move from the customer to the worker with a 10% service fee being taken out for the owner.
+The work can include but is not limited to lawn mowing, leaf raking, snow shoveling, drain cleaning, hedge trimming and other such yard work.

 ## Team Organization